Monopoly, Product Quality, and Costly Information: Abstract

 \section{Abstract}

-A seller offers a buyer a schedule of transfers and associated product qualities, as in Mussa and Rosen (1978).
+A seller offers a buyer a schedule of transfers and associated product qualities.
 After observing this schedule, the buyer chooses a flexible costly signal about his type.
-We show it is without loss to focus on a class of mechanisms that compensate the buyer for his learning costs.
-Using these mechanisms, we prove quality always lies strictly below the efficient level.
-This strict downward distortion holds even if the buyer acquires no information or when the buyer's posterior type is the highest possible given his signal, reversing the ``no distortion at the top'' feature that holds when information is exogenous.
+We show it is without loss to focus on a class of allocations that compensate the buyer for his learning costs.
+We show that with strictly increasing marginal quality costs, quality lies strictly below the efficient level, even ``at the top."
+Moreover, with constant marginal quality costs, the optimal menus have intermediate options.
+We also provide sufficient conditions for the optimal menu to be simple.